Soroptimist Seattle Metro

-Soroptimist came to Seattle in the summer of 1925 after the organization’s founding in Oakland, California, in 1921.
+The first Soroptimist club in Seattle was in the summer of 1925 after the organization’s founding in Oakland, California, in 1921.
 Seattle’s population of 350,000 included a small but ambitious group of nine women who had a membership goal of 100.
 Bertha K. Landes, president of the Seattle City Council and later mayor of Seattle, was the speaker at the club’s first meeting.
 Mrs. Landes was the first woman mayor of a large US city.

 The Seattle Metro charter was signed on October 14, 1925.
 Among the charter members were Mrs. Landes; Ella McBride, internationally acclaimed photographer; Margaret Porter, an entrepreneur who started her own food products company; Mary Ann Wells, dance teacher whose ballet students achieved success worldwide; Dr. Lillian Erwin, who practiced medicine for fifty years; and many members in the arts community.